deggja/netfetch/README.md

 * Kubernetes
 * Cilium

 Support for additional types of network policies is in the works.
 No support for the type you need?
-Check out the issues for an existing request or create a new one if there is none.
+Check out [issues](https://github.com/deggja/netfetch/issues) for an existing request or create a new one if there is none.

 ## Installation via Homebrew for Mac 💻